hpcleuven/VscDocumentation/source/access/mfa_login.rst

 |KUL| Multi Factor Authentication (MFA) is an augmented level of security.
 As the name suggests, MFA requires additional steps with human intervention when authenticating.
-The sole purpose of MFA is to secure users' connections to the HPC facilities, and keep unauthorised users behind the firewall.
 MFA is mandatory for accessing KU Leuven infrastructures.
 This document provides two methods to connect to the KU Leuven clusters with MFA.